QubesOS/qubes-doc/introduction/getting-started.rst

 - The **Task Bar** where buttons for open and hidden windows live.

-- **Spaces**, an interface for `virtual desktops <https://en.wikipedia.org/wiki/Virtual_desktop>`__.
+- **Spaces**, an interface for :wikipedia:`virtual desktops <Virtual_desktop>`.
 Virtual desktops do not have any inherent security isolation properties, but some users find them useful for organizing things.

 - The **Tray**, where many functional widgets live.